ioos/soundcoop/README.md

 The notebooks were built so they could run in free environments such as [MyBinder](https://mybinder.org/), [Google Colab](https://colab.research.google.com/), and [JupyterLab](https://jupyter.org/), meaning they aimed to have low requirements for RAM an CPU.
 The tradeoff is a reduced amount of data to view and process.
 These notebooks are for demonstration purposes and can serve as the foundation for large scale processing that is typical of passive acoustic data analyses.

 ### MyBinder
-Binder is an open-source tool that uses Kubernetes and JupyterHub
+Binder is a online service to build and share reproducible and interactive computational environments from public Github repositories.
+It uses Kubernetes and JupyterHub for the deployment process.
-* Requires an open source repository containing the notebook(s) and confirugation files
+* Requires confirugation files in the repository to build the custom environment, namely `environment.yml`
-* Builds a custom conda environment to run the code using the provided `environment.yml`
-* It can take a very long time (10+ minutes) to build a docker image of the repository on Binder.
+* It can take a very long time (10+ minutes) to build the image of the repository on Binder.
 Please be patient.
 The image appears to last for approximately 24 hours.
 Within that timeframe, subsequent set up times are significantly reduced.
 * Each deployment has a maximum of 2 GB of memory
 * Binder is best suited for short sessions.
 Your kernel will shut down after 10 minutes of inactivity and 6 hour sessions
-* No more than 100 simultaneous users are allowed on a signle repository
+* No more than 100 simultaneous users are allowed on a single repository

+### Google Colaboratory (Colab)

 Please review the following content on the processing environments noted above
 * [Usage guidelines for MyBinder](https://mybinder.readthedocs.io/en/latest/about/user-guidelines.html)